ananya1262/DinoGameProject/README.md

-# MlProject using Python and OpenCV. \n
+# MlProject using Python and OpenCV
-Playing Dino Game by hand gestures. \n
+-Playing Dino Game by hand gestures
-Made using openCV and MediaPipe. \n
+-Made using openCV and MediaPipe